ahgarawani/ecommerce-logs-pipeline/README.md

 ## Components

 ### 1. Flask API Server (`api.py`)
 The Flask API server simulates an API endpoint that provides e-commerce log data.
-This server is started and stopped using the `start-pipeline.sh` and `stop-pipeline.sh` scripts respectively.
+From a predefined list of mock log data, the API server returns a random log entry each time it is called.

 ### 2. Kafka Producer (`logs_streamer.py`)
 The `logs_streamer.py` script fetches log data from the Flask API server and sends it to a Kafka topic named `ecommerce_logs`.
 The script runs in an infinite loop, fetching data every 3 seconds.